jylisadoney/intro-excel-2/4-record.md

 * Under `Macro name`, type a name for the macro
   * Example: BookListProperFunctionMacro
 * In the `Store macro in` drop-down, select `Personal Macro Workbook`
+  * This makes the `macro` available to use across all Excel workbooks
 * Enter a description
   * Example: Macro to insert the PROPER function in a whole column in a book list.
 * Click OK to start recording